-We have memorandums of understanding with the African Union Commission, the League of Arab States, Ethiopia, South Africa, Botswana, Mozambique, Comoros, The Gambia, Nigeria, Morocco, Algeria, Tunisia, Libya and Egypt.
+We have memorandums of understanding with the African Union Commission, the League of Arab States, Ethiopia, South Africa, Botswana, Mozambique, Comoros, The Gambia, Nigeria, Mauritania, Morocco, Algeria, Tunisia, Libya and Egypt.

 High-level bilateral meetings between Australian and African leaders and Ministers drive our engagement.
-Australian Ministers and senior officials have attended annual African Union Summits as well as high-level conferences such as Mining Indaba in South Africa and Australia Down Under in Perth.
+Australian Ministers and senior officials have attended annual African Union Summits as well as high-level conferences such as Mining Indaba in South Africa and Africa Down Under in Perth.